tldr-pages/tldr/pages/common/dub.md

 `dub upgrade`

-- Build and run D project:
+- Build and run a D project:

 `dub`